-You might notice that the orientation of these machines is a little different from the ones that you’re used to seeing.
+You might notice that the orientation of these machines is a little different from the ones you’re used to seeing.
 These models are a bit bulkier and taller in than other models.
 And there’s a good reason for that – these models have built-in bag storage and a cutter.
-Those very useful features require additional space.
+Those handy features require additional space.

 The 4880, however, is even bulkier than the 3880 – you can take a look at the pictures to see that the additional depth of the 4880.

-These machines share the same stainless steel exterior that adds a classy touch but it also makes these machines much more durable than if they were made out of plastic parts.
-Both look good, but they are designed very different.
+These machines share the same stainless steel exterior that adds a classy touch, making these machines much more durable than if they were made out of plastic parts.
+Both look good, but they are designed very differently.
 The 3880 is taller and has a design that tapers from a boxy base to a kind of half-moon at the top.

-The 4480 is not as tall but it is much boxier in shape.
-This unit will take up a nice footprint on your countertop so be sure to account for this when deciding.
-We have a unit that is similar to the 4880 and our kitchen is pretty small, but we make space for it because it is essential.
+The 4480 is not as tall, but it is much boxier in shape.
+This unit will take up a nice footprint on your countertop, so be sure to account for this when deciding.
+We have a unit similar to the 4880, and our kitchen is pretty small, but we make space for it because it is essential.

-You will enjoy all of the same benefits that come along with vacuum sealers regardless of which model that you choose.
-You will be able to use either one to marinate in “minutes instead of hours”.
+You will enjoy all of the same benefits that come with vacuum sealers, regardless of which model you choose.
+In addition, you will be able to use either one to marinate in “minutes instead of hours.”

-If the dish that you attempt to vacuum seal has lots of liquids you will most like not be able to seal it properly – the excess moisture will interfere with the seal.
+If the dish that you attempt to vacuum seal has lots of liquids, you will most like not to seal it correctly – the excess moisture will interfere with the seal.
 But there is a way around this.
-You will need to freeze the food first then vacuum seal.
-I know that this may sound like a lot of extra work but it is worth it and it’s not that big of a deal once you get used to doing it.
+You will need to freeze the food first, then vacuum seal.
+I know that this may sound like a lot of extra work, but it is worth it, and it’s not that big of a deal once you get used to doing it.

 1 – 11″ x 18′ FoodSaver Roll